We’re now running a limited phone service. Our call centre is open Monday to Friday, from 9am to 5pm.

 What are Cold Weather Payments and do I qualify?

 Cold Weather Payments are made in specific circumstances, when the temperature outside is recorded as, or is forecast to be, an average of 0°C or below over seven consecutive days.
-If you qualify, you’ll get a payment of £25 for each seven-day period of very cold weather between 1 November and 31 March.
+If you qualify, you will get a payment of £25 for each seven-day period of very cold weather between 1st November and 31st March.

 In order to qualify, you must have a state pension or receive another social security benefit (but not Housing Benefit, Council Tax Reduction, Child Benefit or Universal Credit).
 To find out more and check your eligibility, you can visit the government’s Cold Weather Payment information pages.